-The EIGA requires you to disclose gifts received by you, your spouse, and your dependent children from any source other than the U.S. Government during the applicable reporting period.
+The EIGA requires you to disclose gifts received by you, your spouse, and your dependent children "Reporting individuals" for this section: You, your spouse, and your dependent children.

+from any source other than the U.S. Government during the applicable reporting period.
 Generally, this reporting requirement does not apply to gifts received by your spouse or dependent children if the gift was given to them independent of their relationship to you and given without your knowledge or acquiescence.